 2. Handprint Turkey Hat Crafts

 This is another great and creative idea that many parents enjoy doing with their children.
 It is another project that requires your kid’s handprint but this time it isn’t painted anymore.
 Instead, you will have to draw your child’s handprint on several papers and then cut them out.
-You will need the following materials:

 - A black marker;